tonywenuon/reading-progress/reading-record.md

 ## 9. ## A Neural Network Approach to Context-Sensitive Generation of Conversational Responses
 ### Good aspects:
 This paper proposes three models to incorporate the context information.
 It conditions on the previous utterances via biasing the hidden layer state on the context representation.
-That means that it add the context representation into the decoder generating process.
+That means that it add the context representation into the decoder generating process, forcing the model to don't forget the context.
 ### Limitations:
 1. There is no word order consideration in the model.
 2. RNN-based model is no longer the state-of-the-art model.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTMzOTc5OTYyNCwtODk2MDk5NTM2LDE3ND
+eyJoaXN0b3J5IjpbNTg1NDQ4MTg2LC04OTYwOTk1MzYsMTc0Nj
-YzMjI3MzEsMjAwMDc1OTgyNCw5NjUwNzIxMSwtMzA4NDg4MTc0
+MyMjczMSwyMDAwNzU5ODI0LDk2NTA3MjExLC0zMDg0ODgxNzQs
-LDIyNjM1MzU0OCwxMjExMzA4Mzc3LDQ2MTU0OTc0OCwxNzExNj
+MjI2MzUzNTQ4LDEyMTEzMDgzNzcsNDYxNTQ5NzQ4LDE3MTE2NT
-U2OTAsMTc5NjQ2ODcxMCwtMTY3MTA2MTQsLTkzMTkyMjY4Nywx
+Y5MCwxNzk2NDY4NzEwLC0xNjcxMDYxNCwtOTMxOTIyNjg3LDE0
-NDI1NzQ3NzY0LDc0NTIwMjc3OCwxNTI2MTY5NjY5LC0xNDU4ND
+MjU3NDc3NjQsNzQ1MjAyNzc4LDE1MjYxNjk2NjksLTE0NTg0Mj
-I5OTM5XX0=
+k5MzldfQ==
 -->